Change page style:

 The GMOS On-Instrument Wavefront Sensor (OIWFS) consists of a 2x2 lenslet array on a moveable arm that patrols an area in front of the mask plane.
 Signals from the OIWFS are fed to the secondary for fast tip-tilt guiding.

-For the purpose of planning observations for the current semester, it is required that the guide stars be brighter than V=16 mag for guiding on dark sky in seeing conditions of 70-percentile or better.
-For guiding in moon light under the same seeing conditions, guide stars need to be brighter than V=15.0 mag.
-For programs that can executed in poorer seeing conditions, guide stars that are 1-2 magnitudes brighter are needed.
+- GMOS-N: It is required that guide stars be brighter than V=16 mag for guiding on dark sky (BG=50% or BG=20%) in seeing conditions of IQ=70% or IQ=20%.
+For guiding in moon light under the same seeing conditions (BG=Any), guide stars need to be brighter than V=15.0 mag.
+For programs that can be executed in poorer seeing conditions, guide stars that are 1-2 magnitudes brighter are needed.
 Users are encouraged to select guide stars as bright as possible.

 100Hz 16.2 mag